Aspiriant Risk-Managed Global Equity Fund

 The Aspiriant Risk-Managed Global Equity Fund seeks to achieve long-term capital appreciation while considering federal tax implications of investment decisions.

-The Aspiriant Risk-Managed Global Equity Fund is one fund created to address two guiding principles of our public equity philosophy using three strategies.
+The Aspiriant Risk-Managed Global Equity Fund is one fund created to address two guiding principles of our public equity philosophy using four strategies.

 Guiding Principle #1.
 You must stay invested in the market for the long term.